 Drive in such a way that you always have full control over the tractor with the attached machine.

-In so doing, take your personal abilities into account, as well as the road, traffic, visibility and weather conditions, the driving characteristics of the driver and the attached machine.
+In so doing, take your personal abilities into account, as well as the road, traffic, visibility and weather conditions, the driving characteristics of the tractor and the influence of the attached machine.